-Based on our review of forms we received or written representations from reporting persons, we believe that all reports of securities ownerships and changes in such ownership required to be filed during the year ended September 30, 2022 were timely, except that Mr. Yrigoyen filed a late report on Form 4 on June 9, 2022, reporting one transaction.
+Based on our review of forms we received or written representations from reporting persons, we believe that all reports of securities ownerships and changes in such ownership required to be filed during the year ended September 30, 2023 were timely, with the exception of three reports for management and a board member which were filed shortly after the completion of the financing in August 2023, but after the deadline.
+Two members from the management team and one board member participated in the August financing.